Back to blog

 A regression testing checklist should prove that recent changes did not break existing workflows.
 For most software releases, that means retesting critical user journeys, authentication, permissions, payments or bookings, integrations, data changes, notifications, reports, browser and device coverage, accessibility, analytics, performance-sensitive paths, and the release evidence needed for sign-off.

 The checklist should be risk-based, not exhaustive for every release.
 A small copy change may need smoke testing plus a narrow regression pass.
-A billing change, mobile OS upgrade, role-permission update, API migration, or database change needs deeper coverage across workflows and failure states.
+A billing change, mobile OS upgrade, role-permission update, API migration, or database change needs deeper coverage across workflows, failure states, observability, rollback readiness, and stakeholder sign-off.
 If your team is still deciding how regression fits with functional testing and UAT, start with NextPage's UAT vs functional testing vs regression testing guide, then use this checklist to decide what to run before the next release.

 Regression testing coverage map showing change triggers, critical journeys, data states, integrations, devices, evidence, and release sign-off